Why?

 -

-CloudFlare Pages: I’ve used services from CF before and trusted them.
+CloudFlare Pages: I’ve used services from CF before and I just kept using it.

 -

 Quartz: I love the design.
-I’ve tried the Digital Garden plugin in Obsidian but it doesn’t record changes on GitHub and the design looks…ugly.
-Obsidian Publish is easy to use and looks very nice, but it’s a recurring expense.
+I tried the Digital Garden plugin in Obsidian but it didn’t record changes on GitHub and the design didn’t match my taste.
+Obsidian Publish was easy to use and looks very nice, but it’s a recurring expense.

 -